yogdaan/git-from-scratch/README.md

 3
 4
 ```
 Any change in the file will be checked and then stored.
-I will make it a heavy VCS and tnen
+I will make it a heavy VCS and then
 make it comply with space efficiency (ik it is difficult to do, when you're going on with
 the intuition that your hypothesis is correct :P)